All Products

 16

-The LoRA+ learning rate ratio (λ = ηB/ηA), where ηA and ηB are the learning rates for adapter matrices A and B, respectively.
-Compared to LoRA, LoRA+ uses different learning rates for the adapter matrices A and B to achieve better performance and faster fine-tuning without increasing computational requirements.
-Set lorap_lr_ratio to 0 to use standard LoRA instead of LoRA+.
+The LoRA+ learning rate ratio (λ = ηB/ηA), where ηA and ηB are the learning rates for adapter matrices A and B. LoRA+ applies different learning rates to matrices A and B for better performance and faster convergence without extra compute.
+Set lorap_lr_ratio to 0 to use standard LoRA.

 4. Click Train.
-PAI automatically redirects you to the training job page where you can monitor the job status and view logs.
+PAI redirects you to the training job page where you can monitor job status and view logs.

 image

-When the training job succeeds, the system automatically registers the fine-tuned model in AI Asset Management - Models.
-You can then view or deploy the model.
-For details, see Register and manage models.
+When training succeeds, the fine-tuned model is automatically registered in AI Asset Management - Models, where you can view or deploy it.
+Register and manage models.

-5. After the training is complete, click Deploy in the upper-right corner to deploy the fine-tuned model as an EAS service.
-The invocation method is the same as that for the original distill model.
-For more information, see the model details page or Deploy DeepSeek-V3 and DeepSeek-R1 models.
+5. After training completes, click Deploy to deploy the fine-tuned model as an EAS service.
+Use the same invocation method as the original distill model, described on the model details page and in Deploy DeepSeek-V3 and DeepSeek-R1 models.

 image